cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/database-replication.md

 ## Disable database replication

-To disable replication between applications, visit your application overview page, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
+To disable replication between applications, visit your Application Overview, click on the database server group (eg. _PostgreSQL server_) click into your main database server page.
 Next, click _Configure data replication_ in the right sidebar, and select _Disable replication_.
 Confirm to commence the replication process.

 ## Re-synchronizing slave with master